rohithmay/rohithmay.github.io/_posts/2020-09-11-qubit-rotation-gradient-descent.md

 Note.
 The numpy package is imported from pennylane and not directly.

-Definition.
+**Definition**.
 A quantum device is a computational object that can apply operations featured in quantum mechanics and can return values resulting from measurement.
 Pennylane uses the function .device()

-Definition.
+**Definition**.
 QNodes are an abstract encapsulation of a quantum function, described by a quantum circuit.
 QNodes are bound to a particular quantum device, which is used to evaluate expectation and variance values of this circuit.
 Pennylane uses QNode class or .qnode() decorator.

 ### Initializing the quantum device